Skip to contents

 Methods

-A pipeline with coding examples for cleaning (e.g. Filter-Smoothing) high-throughput tracking data with atlastools (tools4watlas builds on atlastools) is presented in Gupte et al. (2022).
+A pipeline with coding examples for cleaning (e.g. Filter-Smoothing) high-throughput tracking data with atlastools is presented in Gupte et al. (2022).
+Note that tools4watlas is developed from atlastools.

 In Toledo et al. (2022) we describe our tags and particulary the design of these versatile, widely-applicable, and field-proven ‘Vildehaye’ tags for wildlife sensing and radio tracking.
 Also, we discuss longevity of tags and show that WATLAS tags with a CR2032 battery transmitting at 6 s can last 226 days.